mP1/j2cl-java-util-TimeZone/README.md

 # java.util.TimeZone

-This project aims to provide a mostly complete `java.util.Time` and `java.util.SimpleTimeZone` and possibly a few other support classes, but some features have been removed.
+This project aims to provide a mostly complete pure Java `java.util.TimeZone`.

-Some portions of Apache Harmony have been used such as the definition of all TimeZones.
+- Only selected ids/TimeZones will appear in methods like `java.util.TimeZone#getAvailableIDs` and `java.util.TimeZone#getTimeZone`.

-- Sub classing of `java.util.TimeZone` is not supported.
+- Localization data for `java.util.TimeZone#getDisplay` is only provided for selected locales, timezone ids at build time by an [annotation processor](https://github.com/mP1/j2cl-java-util-TimeZone-annotation-processor).
-- `java.util.SimpleTimeZone` is not available.
+- `java.util.SimpleTimeZone` is missing.
 - Serialization is not supported, and all support classes and forms including magic methods such as `writeReplace` are removed.

-- `java.util.TimeZone#getDisplay` is not yet supported see [TimeZone#getDisplay](https://github.com/mP1/j2cl-java-util-TimeZone/issues/30)
+## Unsupported APIs

-- `java.util.TimeZone#getOffset` is not yet supported see [TimeZone#getOffset](https://github.com/mP1/j2cl-java-util-TimeZone/issues/26)
+- getOffset (all overloads) throws UnsupportedOperationException
-- `java.util.TimeZone#insDaylightTime` is not yet supported see [TimeZone#inDaylightTime](https://github.com/mP1/j2cl-java-util-TimeZone/issues/25)
+- inDaylightTime(Date) throws UnsupportedOperationException

-See issues for a current list.
+- observesDaylightTime() missing

-## Supported/Unsupported APIS
+- setId throws UnsupportedOperationException, timezones are immutable

-TODO
+- useDaylightTime throws UnsupportedOperationException